-Ironically, Online Travel Agencies are today making the same claims about the price comparison sites.
+Ironically, Online Travel Agencies are making the same claims about price comparison sites today.
 Price comparison sites are so powerful that many OTAs need them to survive.
 Yet it is a medicine that is sometimes hard to swallow as the balance of power is very much in favor of the price comparison sites.

-The price comparison sites sole reason for existence is to help you find the lowest price.
+The price comparison site’s sole reason for existence is to help you find the lowest price.
 They do not care if you book with one OTA or another.
-Their most precious resource is you, the visitor coming back to search for cheap flights every time you are planning a trip.
+Their most precious resource is you, the visitor coming back to search for cheap flights whenever you plan a trip.

-And even though, there will be times where you select a price at the price comparison site to receive an error at the OTA this will most likely be explained by technical aspects.
+And even though there will be times when you select a price at the price comparison site to receive an error at the OTA, this will most likely be explained by technical aspects.
 We will address the technical aspect in the final section of this article.

 Summary and conclusion:

 Price comparison sites want you, the visitor, to find the lowest possible price for the flight of your choice.
 There is no incentive to increase flight prices.

 4. Technology creates opportunities and errors